 When it comes to your home, it is never a bad time to become acquainted with your insurance coverage.
 Knowing exactly what falls under your policy before disaster strikes can really help take some of the stress out of an already bad situation.
 One of the most common claims made to homeowners insurance is for the roof, especially during the more volatile weather seasons.
-When it comes to roof insurance inquiries, people often wonder, does my homeowners insurance cover a roof leak?
+When it comes to roof insurance inquiries, people often wonder, does my homeowners insurance cover a leaking roof in Buda?

 Insurance Claim Approval Depends on Cause